hhandika/fastp-runner/README.md

 |Bunomys_andrewsi_CDEF1245  |
 |Bunomys_andrewsi_XYZ12345  |

-You then can do dry-run to check if the program accurately detects your sequencing reads.
+After preparing the config file, you can do dry-run to check if the program accurately detects your sequencing reads.

 ```
 ftr clean -i raw_reads/config.csv --dry